+Employee communication policies shape expectations and provide guidelines to manage the flow of communication within an organization and externally with its stakeholders.
+It’s important to set policies that facilitate meaningful and necessary communication needed for employee productivity and their confidence in the future.
+Having a good communication policy in place reduces conflicts and misunderstandings, and eases uncertainties.
 If your organization is seeking guidelines to use for an employee communication policy, the following 10-point policy, written in plain English, may be helpful.
-It was developed by internal communication specialist, Rodney Gray.
 Be aware, however, such a policy is just the start – it needs to be consistently modeled and supported by senior management.

 One of our key values is open communication.
 We are committed to this goal.
-Unless something is commercially confidential, it can be communicated in a complete, unambiguous and timely manner.
+Unless the matter is commercially confidential, it can be communicated in a complete, unambiguous and timely way.

 Credibility and trust of managers will only come with consistently truthful and open communication.

-Communication about significant happenings needs to be thoroughly planned.
+Communication about significant matters needs to be thoroughly planned.
 Being too busy is not an acceptable excuse for inadequate or ineffective communication.

 There is unlikely to be an effective exchange of meaning or understanding unless there is discussion and the opportunity for questions to be asked and answers received.
-This is best conveyed in face-to-face communication.
+Face-to-face communication is the desirable format for this, including videoconferencing with remote and hybrid workers.

 Face-to-face communication includes team leader, supervisor, manager and general manager briefings and discussions as appropriate.

-Effective communication will only come if communicators at all organizational levels seek out feedback and take appropriate action to ensure the intended meaning is passed on to the relevant audience.
+Effective communication will only come if communicators at all organizational levels seek out feedback and take appropriate action to ensure the intended meaning is passed on to relevant recipients.

 We are always committed to acting on feedback, either with clarifying communication or relevant action.

-Written or electronic messages should be supplemented by face-to-face communication where feasible.
+Written or electronic messages should be supplemented by face-to-face communication where feasible, especially when they involve organizational policy and strategies.

-In communicating, focus on local issues, especially serious business issues (such as business results, customer feedback, and the future of the business).
+In communicating, focus on local issues, especially serious business issues (such as performance results, customer feedback, and future direction).

 Communication issues that arise at a local level (e.g. cross-functional issues, and rumors) should be addressed by those involved without delay.
 Effective communication requires the active involvement of at least two parties.